A8N0RMAL/Windows-Internals/README.md

 # Windows-Internals
-In this repo, I'll try talk about windows internals &lt;3
+In this repo, I'll talk about windows internals &lt;3

 ## Part 1 :
 ### 01. Introduction